Contributing to your Retail Superannuation Fund

 Let the Experts Help You

 Under Australian law, it is a requirement for employers to contribute to your Superannuation fund if, you are over the age of 18 and earn a minimum of $450 per month.
 This is known as the Superannuation Guarantee (SG).
 If you are under the age of 18, then you must work for a minimum of 30 hours per week to be eligible for Superannuation Guarantee contributions.
-The rate of the Superannuation Guarantee currently stands at 9.5% of your salary, which will increase to 10% by July 2021.
+The rate of the Superannuation Guarantee currently stands at 11% of your annual salary.
 For more information on the Superannuation Guarantee (SG), check out our article here.

 This article does not contain personal or financial advice.
 It is provided for general information only and does not take into account your personal objectives, financial situation or needs.
 IVCM is not authorized to provide you with any personal or financial advice.